'2018-Everyone is a Hero' India's official entry to Oscars '24 | Entertainment

 '2018-Everyone is a Hero' India's official entry to Oscars '24

-The film also excels cinematically and technically, he added.Lead star Tovino Thomas, who is currently in Amsterdam for the Septimius Awards where he won the best Asian Actor trophy for 2018, said it was time for a double celebration for the team.I was very happy last night and woke up even happier to this exciting news as our film 2018 has been selected as Indias official entry to Oscars.
+The film also excels cinematically and technically, he said.Such messages are linked to climate change and the so called development, he added.Lead star Tovino Thomas, who is currently in Amsterdam for the Septimius Awards where he won the best Asian Actor trophy for 2018, said it was time for celebration for the team.I was very happy last night and woke up even happier to this exciting news as our film 2018 has been selected as Indias official entry to Oscars.

 - Country: